watsonbox/watsonbox.github.com/_posts/2024-02-19-home-lab-ssd-encryption.md

 > Fully encrypt your home server or NAS and conveniently unlock it on startup without the need to attach monitor and keyboard.
 Unlocking can be done from any device on your LAN with a browser.
 By default a self-signed HTTPS certificate is used (generated during building) to secure the unlocking.

-To get things set up, I suggest first verifying that you have an OPAL-compatible SED drive by following [the instructions on sedutil.com](https://sedutil.com/).
+To get things set up, I suggest first verifying that you have a TGC OPAL-compatible SED drive by following [the instructions on sedutil.com](https://sedutil.com/).

 Next prepare the PBA image [with docker](https://github.com/Jip-Hop/sedunlocksrv-pba?tab=readme-ov-file#building-with-docker) (there are other build methods available).
 This is the custom image containing a remotely accessible web interface for unlocking the SED drive on boot.
 Personally, I opted to use the [ChubbyAnt fork](https://github.com/ChubbyAnt/sedutil) of `sedutil` and enable SSH unlocking in addition to web-based.